makisearu/practiceProblems/README.md

 # practiceProblems
 This is a repository of my practice problems and short projects to track progress.
-All code is written in python 3.
+Code is either written in python 3 or octave.